ecmwf/covjsonkit/README.md

-# eccovjson
+# covjsonkit

-ECMWF library for encoding and decoding coerageJSON files/objects of meteorlogical features such as vertical profiles and time series.
+ECMWF library for encoding and decoding coverageJSON files/objects of meteorlogical features such as vertical profiles and time series.

 * Encodes and decodes CoverageJSON objects
 * Convert CoverageJSON files to and from xarray